Submitting service requests

 The information you must complete when submitting a request depends upon the questions defined in the SRD, and whether those questions are required.
 An SRD you access from the universal client might also include an advanced interface form (AIF), which requires you to complete and save additional information in a separate form before you submit the request.
 (The AIF is cross-launched from the BMC Remedy ITSM mid tier client, which might require a separate login.)

-Following up on service requests
+To follow up on service requests

 Due to possible dependencies in the approval and fulfillment processes defined in the SRD, much of the information in a service request cannot be edited, including the customer name, contact name, and responses to questions.
 You can post notes to the Activity stream, but you cannot change the status of a request, except to cancel it.
 If necessary, from the request details, you can request the same service again for the same customer.